 My son’s favorite phrase this month is “That’s not fair!”
 I’ve made an extra effort to try to help him understand why we have certain rules.
-And after reading this young adult nonfiction account of some people who said “No!
+And after reading the young adult nonfiction account, People Who Said No, of some people who said “No!
 This is not fair!”, I felt like I have some solid examples I can give him of just what truly is “not fair” in the world.

 In People Who Said No (Annick Press, 2013), Laura Scandiffio outlines a few of the people in history who made a difference by standing up for what was wrong.
 Some chapters felt like miniature biographies of people I’d heard of but never before studied in depth.
 Included were Hans and Sophie, two young adults who took a stand against Hitler’s rise; Helen Suzman, the lone politician in South Africa who spoke out against Apartheid; the people of Egypt who mounted a mostly peaceful protest against their leader; and many more.

 The stories also had a mixture of results.
 Some, like the young people speaking against Hitler, were futile attempts for themselves: they gave their lives.
 Oscar Romero, a Catholic archbishop who spoke against the government in El Salvador, also was assassinated Others, like the people of Egypt and Helen Suzman, eventually influenced their government and brought about a change in policy or leadership.
 No matter the results, the legacy of standing up against unfairness does inspire us to consider our own civil actions.
 Am I willing to risk my life for what I know is right?